Last editedMar 2023 2 min read

-If you’re looking for a simple way to create an invoice for your self-employed business, it may be a good idea to download a basic self-employed invoice template.
-Whether you’re a freelance architect looking for an easy solution for client billing or a self-employed writer who’d prefer to spend time drumming up new clients, it’s always beneficial for small businesses and self-employed workers to avoid getting tied up in mundane, administrative tasks like invoicing.
+If you’re looking for a simple way to create an invoice for your self-employed business, downloading a basic self-employed invoice template may be a good idea.
+Whether you’re a freelance architect looking for an easy solution for client billing or a self-employed writer who’d prefer to spend time drumming up new clients, it’s always beneficial for small businesses and self-employed workers to avoid getting tied up in mundane administrative tasks like invoicing.
 Want to know how to write an invoice for self-employed work?
-Find out everything you need to know about creating a self-employed invoice and check out our self-employed invoice template for further guidance.
+Find out everything you need to know about creating a self-employed invoice, and check out our self-employed invoice template for further guidance.

 What should be included on a self-employed invoice?